More than 100 clans left out | Loop PNG

 The determination identifies 224 clans in total.
-One hundred and thirty-eight (138) were from the Gulf Province, and 86 were from the Central Province.
-According to Gulf Governor Chris Haiveta, at least 120 more clans are missing from this determination.
+One hundred and thirty-eight (138) from Gulf Province and 86 from Central Province.
+According to Gulf Governor, Chris Haiveta, at least a 120 more clans are missing from this determination.

-Gulf Province leaders are unhappy with the ministerial determination of the Papua LNG Landowners and are demanding a fair process.
+Gulf Province leaders are unhappy with the ministerial determination for the Papua LNG Landowners and are demanding a fair process.

 Gulf Governor Sir Chris Haiveta, Kikori Open MP Soroi Eoe, and Kerema Open MP Thomas Opa, only a week after the Minister for Petroleum and Energy, Kerenga Kua announced the gazettal of the Ministerial Determination of Identification of Landowner Beneficiaries – raised concerns stating issues relating to the Social Mapping & Landowner Identification Process; Landowner Benefits Identification Process; and Lack of Consultation and Disrespect for Leadership.